My Time on Planet Earth

 Photo by Rachel Melville

 In the middle of winter, I began calling the Virgin River Gorge (VRG) the “Twilight Zone.”
-According to Cambridge Dictionary, the Twilight Zone is an area where two different ways of life or states of existence meet.
+The Cambridge Dictionary defines the Twilight Zone as an area where two different ways of life or states of existence meet.

 The VRG draws fame from its juxtaposition—the common refrain jokes that the cliff houses the best limestone in America, but in the worst location.
 Anyone who has spent time here understands that the VRG’s paradox only begins superficially with its freeway-adjacent location and mind-boggling weather patterns that vary minute-to-minute.
 In one way or another, the physical contradictions of the place infect your bloodstream and color your experience.